- Top 5 Comparison

 Graco cribs for babies are among some of the most popular in the industry, and the Lauren is certainly one of those which has excelled their reputation.
-On paper it’s pretty much the same as most in its price range being a 4-in-1, and with an adjustable mattress platform to 3 different heights.
-However it’s the little things such as the simple yet elegant style, emphasis on quality, ease of assembly and transition onto the latter stages all combined with affordability which make this one so popular in 2018.
+On paper, it’s pretty much the same as most in its price range being a 4-in-1, and with an adjustable mattress platform to 3 different heights.
+However, it’s the little things such as the simple yet elegant style, emphasis on quality, ease of assembly and transition onto the latter stages all combined with affordability which makes this one so popular in 2018.
 Heavily safety conscious, it meets all ASTM and CPSC safety standards plus is also JPMA certified.
-It comes in the five most common colors: cherry, espresso, pebble gray, gray and white, so plenty of choice to match your nursery.
-If you’re after a no frills cheap crib which ticks all the boxes there’s no need to look any further.
+It comes in the five most common colors: cherry, espresso, pebble gray, gray and white, so plenty of choices to match your nursery.
+If you’re after a no-frills cheap crib which ticks all the boxes, there’s no need to look any further.

 The Davinci Kalani 4-in-1 convertible crib is about as impressive as you’ll get in 2018.
-Feature packed it has 4 adjustable levels of mattress support, and constructed of New Zealand pine the solid construction comes in 6 beautiful colors (cherry, ebony, white, chestnut, honey oak and espresso).
+Feature packed it has 4 adjustable levels of mattress support and constructed of New Zealand pine the solid construction comes in 6 beautiful colors (cherry, ebony, white, chestnut, honey oak, and espresso).
 Being one of the safest cribs we’ve reviewed, not only is it JPMA certified meeting ASTM international and U.S CPSC safety standards, it’s also GREENGUARD certified, which although is required for mattresses, it’s rare for an actual crib.
-Davinci are known to make some of the best cribs in the world.
-With over 25 years experience, this model has been perfected into a globally sought after product for its build, finish, safety and reliability.
+Davinci is known to make some of the best cribs in the world.
+With over 25 years experience, this model has been perfected into a globally sought-after product for its build, finish, safety and reliability.
 Not much else can be asked for at this price.

-Another 4 in 1 convertible crib which is well known for an easy transition from baby crib all the way through to a full size bed for teens.
-Not many at this price come with rails, however with the Tuscany, Stork Craft do provide a toddler bed rail for stage 2, but no full size bed rails included for stage 4; these can readily be purchased for cheap online.
+Another 4 in 1 convertible crib which is well known for an easy transition from baby crib all the way through to a full-size bed for teens.
+Not many at this price come with rails, however with the Tuscany, Stork Craft do provide a toddler bed rail for stage 2, but no full-size bed rails included for stage 4; these can readily be purchased for cheap online.
 JPMA certified, it’s made of solid wood and oozes stability especially with the four stationary sides which have pre-arranged holes for three adjustable platform heights.
-The large selection of non toxic, durable finishes include: black, cherry, dove brown, espresso, gray and white.
-Evidently of a fine breed which exceeds expectations right out of the box, it’s easy to let the affordable price tag deter you, but in all honesty it’s probably close to being one of the best baby cribs in the mid-range bracket.
+The large selection of non-toxic, durable finishes includes: black, cherry, dove brown, espresso, gray and white.
+Evidently of a fine breed which exceeds expectations right out of the box, it’s easy to let the affordable price tag deter you, but in all honesty, it’s probably close to being one of the best baby cribs in the mid-range bracket.

-The Classic is a budget 3 in 1 convertible crib which although may be cheap in price it doesn’t lack in quality or satisfaction.
-Similar to most of the others reviewed here it has 3 adjustable levels of mattress positioning, but unlike the others it cannot be converted to the last full bed; being a 3 in 1 means it can only progress on to toddler and then daybed.
-The toddler rail isn’t supplied, so one of your choice can be purchased separately for a small cost.
-The compact, non-bulky natured design adds to the easy assembly which two people can be manage comfortably within 30 minutes.
-Available in 5 non-toxic finishes (white, black cherry, espresso and natural), the CPSC certified baby crib features a stationary (non drop side) rail design, teething rails, and safety locking wheels, all of which provide the utmost in product safety.
-If basic design and being 3-in-1 are suffice, overall it compares to many others which are double the price.
+The Classic is a budget 3 in 1 convertible crib which although may be cheap it doesn’t lack in quality or satisfaction.
+Similar to most of the others reviewed here it has 3 adjustable levels of mattress positioning, but unlike the others, it cannot be converted to the last full bed; being a 3 in 1 means it can only progress on to toddler and then a daybed.
+The toddler rail isn’t supplied, so one of your choices can be purchased separately for a small cost.
+The compact, non-bulky natured design adds to the easy assembly which two people can manage comfortably within 30 minutes.
+Available in 5 non-toxic finishes (white, black cherry, espresso and natural), the CPSC certified baby crib features a stationary (non-drop side) rail design, teething rails, and safety locking wheels, all of which provide the utmost in product safety.
+If basic design and being 3-in-1 are sufficing, overall it compares to many others which are double the price.